 Evergreen Sage, Thyme and Rosemary grow well in containers with the added advantage that they easy to move around and parsley grows well over winter too whereas those that are not fully hardy such as Lemon Verbena will benefit from a little protection from frost - Easy Fleece Jackets are a simple and effective way to protect individual plants in their pots.

-Make a shelter for bugs
+Make a Shelter for Bugs

 Collect garden debris such as twigs from prunings, fir cones and hollow stems from perennial flowers, plus soft bricks or stones with fissures and use them to create bug shelters - put them in boxes bottles or tie them into bundles.
 It's a great opportunity to get creative in the garden.